Tafkas/fritzbox-munin/README.md

 # fritzbox-munin
 A collection of munin plugins to monitor your AVM FRITZ!Box router.
-The scripts have been developed using a FRITZ!Box 7362 SL running FRITZ!OS 06.30.
+The scripts have been developed using a [FRITZ!Box 7362 SL](http://geni.us/fTyoY)(Amazon link) running FRITZ!OS 06.30.
-If you are using the current versio of FRITZ!OS checkout the experimental fritzos6.5 branch.

 ## Introduction